 - 1/2 cup powdered sugar

 - In a medium bowl, sift together flour, cocoa powder, baking powder, and salt.
 Set aside.

 - In a medium bowl, melt chocolate per package instructions, then set aside to cool.

-- Reduce speed to low and add vanilla, both eggs, and red velvet emulsion, mixing thoroughly until incorporated, about 1-2 minutes.
+- Reduce speed to low and add both eggs, red velvet emulsion, and vanilla, mixing thoroughly until incorporated, about 1-2 minutes.

 - Keeping speed on low, quickly add dry ingredients to mixer, scooping in about 1/3 to 1/2 cup at a time.
 Stop mixing once dough looks smooth and uniform.
 Be careful not to overmix.